gpiskas/gpiskas.github.io/src/content/posts/refresh-oauth2-tokens-spring-boot-spring-cloud-azure.md

 type: post
 ---

 In modern web applications, security is paramount.
 Implementing secure authentication mechanisms ensures that only authorized users can access protected resources.
-Spring Boot provides robust support for security features, including OAuth 2.0 integration for authentication with Azure Entra ID (Azure AD).
+Spring Boot provides robust support for security features, including OAuth 2.0 integration for authentication with Microsoft Entra ID (Azure AD).
 However, managing OAuth 2.0 tokens efficiently, especially token refreshing, can be challenging.
 In this blog post, we'll explore how to enhance token management in a Spring Boot application using Spring Cloud Azure and a simple servlet filter.

 ## Table of Contents